dribdat/awesome-hackathon/README.md

 A curated open list of platforms and tools that can help you to **organize and run** tolerant and productive hackathons.

 > This list tries to cover what is ⚡️awesome⚡️ about [hackathons](https://en.wikipedia.org/wiki/Hackathon), hackdays and hacknights, and the community of organizers who run them!
 See also 🕶️[awesome-hackathons](https://github.com/mbiesiad/awesome-hackathons), 🕶️[awesome-hackathon-projects](https://github.com/Olanetsoft/awesome-hackathon-projects) and 🕶️[awesome-hackathon-starters](https://github.com/geekcamp-ph/awesome-hackathon-starters/issues/12).
+Are you interested in the _science_ of hackathons?
+Join our new 📚 [Zotero library](https://www.zotero.org/groups/5538025/awesome_hackathons).

 To help improve this list, please check out the [Contributing](#Contributing) section.